mister-lepak/seedly-take-home-challenge/README.md

 ## Delivery Details

-This application built with following functions as per instructions stated in [Instructions.md](https://github.com/mrlepak/seedly-take-home-challenge/blob/main/Instructions.md).
+This application is built with the following functions as per instructions stated in [Instructions.md](https://github.com/mrlepak/seedly-take-home-challenge/blob/main/Instructions.md).
 Key highlights below:

 - [x] Rendering of UI (navbar, banner, sidebar, Q&As, Advertisement, Footer)
 - [x] Sidebar and tags links are able to filter the related questions
-- [x] Featured answer assessment capabilitiy is brought forward to frontend
+- [x] Featured answer assessment capability is brought forward to frontend
   - Assuming data received from backend are not processed
   - This is done with the motivation of showcasing data cleaning capability in this code challenge
   - Featured answer's selection criteria is as per [Seedly's FAQ](https://support.seedly.sg/hc/en-us/articles/900003311886-Managing-your-Questions-and-Answers)